 Configure Winter Weather Operations

-Winter Weather Operations can be used to develop winter weather response plans, monitor winter weather operations in real-time, share near real-time road status updates, and track vehicle locations and materials used during winter weather events.
+Winter Weather Operations can be used to monitor winter weather operations in real-time, measure key performance indicators, and share road status updates with the public.

 In this topic, you'll learn how to configure the Winter Weather Operations solution to meet specific needs in your organization.